 The Group's success depends on its ability to hire and retain the services of its current executive officers, directors, principal consultants and others.
 In addition, the Group has established relationships with universities and research institutions which have historically provided, and continue to provide, us with access to research laboratories, clinical trials, facilities and patients.
 The loss of the services of any of these individuals or institutions has had and could have a material adverse effect on the Group's business.
-Dov Elefant resigned as our Chief Financial Officer in September 2019.
-Torsten Hombeck was appointed to serve as the Company's Chief Financial Officer June 2020.
-In May 2018, David Horn Solomon resigned as Chief Executive Officer and member of the Company's board.
-Clive Richardson, who was then serving as the Company's Chief Operating Officer, was appointed to serve as the Company's Interim Chief Executive Officer and became the Chief Executive Officer in July 2019.
+Dr. Torsten Hombeck was appointed to serve as the Company's Chief Financial Officer in June 2020.
+Rachelle Jacques was appointed President and Chief Executive Officer and member of the Company's board on March 28, 2022 and, in a planned transition, replaced Clive Richardson who was appointed to serve as the Company's Chief Executive Officer in May 2018.